developed by:

 In A.S. v.
 Hungary, issued August 2006, the author alleged she had been subjected to coerced sterilization.
 She was given a form to sign during an emergency caesarean section, which turned out to include a section (which was barely legible and used terms she did not understand) granting consent to a sterilization procedure.
 After the caesarean section was complete she asked when she would be able to have another child, and only then understood that she had been sterilized.
 She filed a civil legal complaint, but was unsuccessful, primarily because the court found that she had not proven that it was completely impossible that she would be unable to reverse the surgery or otherwise become pregnant.
 The Committee found that Hungary had violated numerous provisions of the Convention, and recommended that Hungary compensate the author and take steps to prevent similar events from occurring in the future, including reviewing domestic legislation and monitoring practices in hospitals.

 Sahide Goekce (deceased) v.
 Austria, and Fatma Yildirim (deceased) v.
 Austria, both issued August 2007, were related cases that were brought by domestic violence organizations on behalf of women who had been killed by their husbands.
 In both cases, although the police had repeatedly intervened in response to allegations of abuse and threats, and the victims had been granted numerous restraining orders, all attempts to have the perpetrators detained or prosecuted had been denied by local government officials.
-The authors argued that Austria failed to take sufficient measures to protect the life and safety of the victims, failed to appropriately prosecute those who violate the right to be free of gender-based violence, and generally failed to protect the safety of women.
-The Committee found that although Austria had an acceptable system in place to deal with violence and abuse, it failed to ensure that the individuals involved in the system acted in such a way that it would actually serve to protect individual victims.
+The authors argued that Austria failed to take sufficient measures to protect the life and safety of the victims, failed to appropriately prosecute those who violated another's right to be free of gender-based violence, and generally failed to protect the safety of women.
+The Committee found that although Austria had an acceptable system in place to deal with violence and abuse, it failed to ensure that its representatives acted to protect the rights and safety of individual victims.
 As a result, Austria was in violation of numerous provisions of the Convention.
-The Committee recommended that Austria improve its implementation and monitoring of its legislation regarding domestic violence, strengthen training programs, and take related steps to improve implementation of relevant law, including improving prosecution of domestic violence perpetrators.
+The Committee recommended that Austria improve the passage and monitoring of its legislation regarding domestic violence, strengthen training programs, and take related steps to improve implementation of relevant law, including improving prosecution of domestic violence perpetrators.

 (See: CEDAW Decisions, StopVAW, The Advocates for Human Rights, 2008)